Bankrupt Alabama county cuts more workers

-BIRMINGHAM, Alabama (Reuters) - Alabama’s bankrupt Jefferson County is laying off more government workers as prospects for reviving a local employment-tax dim.
+BIRMINGHAM, Ala., May 2 (Reuters) - Alabama’s bankrupt Jefferson County is laying off more government workers as prospects for reviving a local employment-tax dim.

 Lay-off letters have been sent to 75 employees of Jefferson County, the home of Birmingham, that last year filed America’s biggest municipal bankruptcy, officials said on Wednesday.
 The county already employs some 700 fewer people than a year ago.